snakemake/snakemake/docs/project_info/contributing.rst

 This will make your development version of Snakemake the one called when running snakemake.
 You do not need to run this command after each time you make code changes.

-From the base snakemake folder you call :code:`python setup.py nosetests` to run all the tests.
-(If it complains that you do not have nose installed, which is the testing framework we use, you can simply install it by running :code:`pip install nose`.)
+From the base snakemake folder you call :code:`pytest tests/test*.py` to run all the tests.
+(If it complains that you do not have pytest installed, which is the testing framework we use, you can simply install it by running :code:`pip install pytest`.)

 If you introduce a new feature you should add a new test to the tests directory.
 See the folder for examples.